This website is a project of Fiona Broome. That’s me. I’m a paranormal investigator with somewhat renegade ideas.

 Many of us — mostly total strangers — remember the exact same events with the exact same details.
 However, our memories are different from what’s in history books, newspaper archives, and so on.

 This isn’t a conspiracy theory, and we’re not talking about “false memories.”
 Many of us speculate that parallel realities exist, and we’ve been “sliding” between them without realizing it.

-At this website, we discuss our memories and possible explanations for this phenomenon.
+At this website, we’re using discussions to research real, alternate history and possible explanations for this phenomenon.

 Here’s how this website began:

-About ten years ago, I was one of the two people who coined the phrase “Mandela Effect.”
-(The other was Shadow, then a Dragon Con security manager.)
+Many years ago, I was one of the two people who coined the phrase “Mandela Effect” during a conversation in Dragon Con’s “green room.”
+That’s where invited Guests and event speakers gather.
+(The other person was Shadow, then a Dragon Con security manager.)

 Apparently, others in the green room shared that memory.

 For hours after that, a group of us — mostly authors — discussed our memories of Mandela’s death.
 Soon, the conversation included other events that don’t match the timestream we’re in now.

-After that, I researched the concept and — with my publisher’s support — started this website.
+After that, I researched the concept and — with my publisher’s support — started this website for additional research.
 I thought it was an interesting fringe topic (and potential book topic) for my spare time.